rpmartz/jlox/notes.md

 * ***Using this trick, you can add one `accept()` method to each class and reuse it for as many visitors as you need to without ever having to touch the pastry classes again***
 * in the above example, the `visit` and `accept` methods did not return anything but in our classes we'll use generics to provide the flexibility needed to return data

+## Chapter 6

+* when specifying a grammar, precedence and associativity rules can be used to help avoid ambiguity when parsing